ideal-lab5/idn-docs/docs/getting_started/quick_start.md

 3. Configure your contract

-Tell your contract what to do when it receives a pulse of randomness from the IDN.
+Within your mod definiton, implement the `IdnConsumer` trait to tell your contract what to do when it receives a pulse of randomness from the IDN.

 ```rust
 use idn_contracts::xcm::{IdnConsumer, types::{SubscriptionId, Pulse, SubInfoResponse, Quote}};